Preparing for Sleep

 5. Keep the Room Cool

 Lowering ambient temperature sends a feedback signal to the brain’s sleep centre that it’s night time, and that it needs to release more sleep hormones.
 A sleeping temperature of 60 to 65 degrees is best for most people, even in the winter.
-You don’t need an excuse to invest in some new gorgeous natural sleepwear guaranteed to keep you warm in winter and cool in summer, so try luxury pure cotton PJs by the British brand, The Reach London, gorgeous French linen sleepwear by Australian brand, Andrea & Jean or luxurious sustainable silk sleepwear by the German brand, Radice – they will all work wonders!
+You don’t need an excuse to invest in some new gorgeous natural sleepwear guaranteed to keep you warm in winter and cool in summer, so try either cotton, linen and silk pjs.

 6. Avoid Making an Issue around Sleep

 Just thinking about sleep can affect your ability to fall asleep.
 It can become a vicious cycle of worrying about not being able to sleep which leads to worsening sleep problems.
 So, let go and just go with the flow.
 If you can’t fall asleep, don’t fight it—instead try to do something that will help you relax, and then try again.
 Try deep-breathing techniques borrowed from Yoga classes.
-Dodow is a brilliant option in this regard, guaranteed to get you off to sleep quickly and naturally.
 And if the clock ticks towards morning don’t let negative thoughts take over.
 Accept that a couple of sleepless nights in a row won’t have a huge impact on subsequent days.

 Falling asleep is only half the battle for a lot of people, myself included, staying asleep can also be a real problem.
 If you find yourself tossing and turning or waking in the early hours, experts suggest you get up.
 Go to a different room and do something relaxing in a dim light.
 I read, others I know do the weekly ironing or listen to the radio, whatever works for you.
 Make yourself a calming herbal tea.
 If something is distracting you mentally, write it down to clear the mind, get the anxiety out of your head onto paper.
 Remember that sleep needs to become a natural rhythm like breathing, something that comes automatically to you.